 Multicast IP Address The multicast IP address on which to receive audio streams.
 Multicast Port Number The multicast port on which to receive audio streams.

 Codec The codec to be used when decoding audio.
-Select one of the following values: • G711 u-law A narrowband audio codec that provides toll-qual- ity audio at 64 kbps.
-The u-law version is primarily used in North America and Japan. • G711 a-law A narrowband audio codec that provides toll-qual- ity audio at 64 kbps.
-The a-law version is primarily used in most countries outside of North America and Japan. • G722 A wideband audio codec operating at 48, 56, and 64 kbps. • OPUS An audio codec format designed for speech and general audio, supporting low latency, constant and variable bitrate encoding (6 kbps to 510 kbps), and five sampling rates (from 8 kHz to 48 kHz).
+Select one of the following values: • G711 u-law Intercom quality A narrowband audio codec that provides toll-qual- ity audio at 64 kbps.
+The u-law version is primarily used in North America and Japan. • G711 a-law Intercom quality A narrowband audio codec that provides toll-qual- ity audio at 64 kbps.
+The a-law version is primarily used in most countries outside of North America and Japan. • G722 Tone and paging quality A wideband audio codec operating at 48, 56, and 64 kbps. • OPUS Music quality An audio codec format designed for speech and general audio, supporting low latency, constant and variable bitrate encoding (6 to 510 kbps), and five sampling rates (from 8 to 48 kHz).
 Channels Specifies to which channel(s) the multicast audio will be output.
-Only one option is available for this device: Line out
+Only one option is available for this device: Line out Cut Level (dB) Adjusts the cut level for the audio stream.
+This can be a value from -70 to 0 dB.
+The default value is -20 dB.
+Note : To modify, click on the value, adjust the slider on the popup using the cursor keys or mouse, and click the check box button.
+To fine tune the cut level per channel, adjust the gain settings on the DSP Router.
+Description User-specified description of this multicast address.
+This setting can contain a maximum of 30 characters and should not contain any of the following: []{}<>, :